stijn-dejongh/lovecraft_public_domain/raw_converts/ld.md

 its grip with subtle insidiousness.
 A baleful malignant influence that seemed to emanate from the corpse itself held me with magnetic fascination.
 My whole being seemed charged with some ecstatic electrifying force, and I felt my form straighten without conscious volition.
-My eyes were trying to burn beneath the closed lids of the dead man&rsquo;s and read some secret message they concealed.
+My eyes were trying to burn beneath the closed lids of the dead man's and read some secret message they concealed.
 My heart gave a sudden leap of unholy glee, and pounded against my ribs with demoniacal force as if to free itself from the confining walls of my frail frame.
 Wild, wanton, soul-satisfying sensuality engulfed me.
 Once more the vigorous prod of a maternal elbow jarred